Pickering, North Yorkshire

-Pickering is a market town and civil parish in the Ryedale district in North Yorkshire, England, on the border of the North York Moors National Park.
+Pickering is a market town and civil parish in North Yorkshire, England, on the border of the North York Moors National Park.
 Historically part of the North Riding of Yorkshire, it is at the foot of the moors, overlooking the Vale of Pickering to the south.

 Pickering Parish Church, with its medieval wall paintings, Pickering Castle, the North Yorkshire Moors Railway and Beck Isle Museum have made Pickering popular with visitors.
 Nearby places include Malton, Norton-on-Derwent and Scarborough.

 History

 Positioned on the shores of a glacial lake at the end of the last ice age, Pickering was in an ideal place for early settlers to benefit from the multiple natural resources of the moorlands to the north, the wetlands to the south, running water in the beck and the forests all around.
 It had wood, stone, wildfowl, game, fish, fresh water and fertile easily worked soils.
 The east–west route from the coast passed along the foothills of the North York Moors through the site at a place where the beck could be forded.

 There is evidence of Celtic and Roman era habitation in the areas surrounding Pickering but little remains in the town.
 Legendary sources suggest an early date for the establishment of a town but traces of earlier settlements have been erased by subsequent development.

+The name Pickering possibly derives from the Old English piceringas meaning 'the people of Picer'.
 The town probably existed throughout the Anglo-Saxon period of British history.
-According to the Domesday Book there was enough arable land for 27 ploughs, meadows and extensive woodlands.
-The town may have grown up to service the Norman castle.
+According to the Domesday Book there was enough arable land for 47 ploughs, meadows and extensive woodlands.